olavG91/olav-autocode-extension/README.md

 2. Highlight a code snippet you want to improve or place the cursor where you want to generate new code.
 3. Press `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac) and type `Open Prompt`, then press Enter.
 4. Follow the prompt in the input box to generate or improve your code.

+## Building from Source

+If you wish to build the extension from source:

+1. Clone the repository to your local machine.
+2. Run `npm install` to install dependencies.
+3. Run `npm run build` to bundle the extension using webpack.
+4. Use `vsce package` to create a VSIX file that can be installed into VSCode.

 ## Support